aws-samples/build-intelligent-ai-voice-agents-with-pipecat-and-amazon-bedrock/README.md

-# Building Intelligent Voice AI Agents with Pipecat and Amazon Bedrock
+# Building Intelligent AI Voice Agents with Pipecat and Amazon Bedrock

 This repo shows you how to build real-time, voice-enabled AI agents using a fork of the open-source [Pipecat](https://github.com/adithyaxx/pipecat/tree/add-bedrock-support) framework (and [Pipecat Flows](https://github.com/adithyaxx/pipecat-flows/tree/add-bedrock-support)) and Amazon Bedrock foundation models.
 These forks contain support for Amazon Bedrock with pending PRs to the official Pipecat repositories.

-> ⚠️ The solution is not production ready and is an illustrative example only.
+_⚠️ The solution is not production ready and is an illustrative example only.
 The solution relies on an API from AWS Partner, [Daily](https://www.daily.co/).
 Daily can be purchased on [AWS Marketplace](https://aws.amazon.com/marketplace/seller-profile?id=d52484b0-a717-4b6d-a7aa-82f1c0c40b35).
 In practice, please use a [secrets management service](https://docs.aws.amazon.com/prescriptive-guidance/latest/aws-startup-security-baseline/wkld-03.html) to manage API keys and credentials_

 ## Overview